Rafael Nadal withdraws from Brisbane International

 He later tweeted: ”I will be seeing my Aussie fans when I land on the 4th (of January) in Melbourne and start there my preparation for the Australian Open.”

-Nadal pulled out of an exhibition tournament in Abu Dhabi scheduled for this week.
+Nadal had earlier pulled out of an exhibition tournament in Abu Dhabi scheduled for this week.